baAlex/Sakurai/resources/distributable-readme.txt

 ---------------
 ### A. I can't run the game on Windows

-Note that modern versions of Windows are not supported.
+Modern versions of Windows are not supported.
 If is the case you should use an emulator.

 Older versions as 3.0, 95, 98 or ME are know to work well having the caution of meet the minimum requirements.